 Seriously, just take one in the shower and emerge with silky soft skin!
-But whereas their bars sell for 8 bucks a pop, I made six for just $20 in supplies and an hour of elbow grease.
+But whereas Lush bars sell for 8 bucks a pop, I made six for just $20 in supplies and an hour of elbow grease.

 To make these bars, you’ll have to make the sugar stripes separately and then come back later to fill in with the remaining butter mixture.